 In a nutshell, we can say, India is headed to a new digital world, where the focus will be on quality skilled-based learning through the online courses, to unlock new doors of opportunities, not just the traditional classroom education which is leading our young segment to nowhere in terms of career prospects.

-How to Create Online Courses – Step-by-Step Process
+How to Create and Sell Online Courses – Step-by-Step Process

 1. Choose a Topic to Teach